rizkiarm/grid-universe/docs/guides/authoring_levels.md

 ## Determinism and reproducibility

-- Level(seed=...): store a seed for procedural generation or deterministic behavior.
+- `Level(seed=...)`: store a seed for procedural generation or deterministic behavior.

-- Systems may derive randomness from (state.seed, state.turn), e.g., windy_move_fn.
+- Systems may derive randomness from `(state.seed, state.turn)`, e.g., `windy_move_fn`.

-- The texture renderer uses State.seed to choose a file variation from a directory (if a texture map entry points to a folder).
+- The texture renderer uses `State.seed` to choose a file variation from a directory (if a texture map entry points to a folder).

 Best practices:

 - Always pass a seed for repeatable layouts and runs.

-- Keep deterministic ordering when placing from lists (shuffle with a local rng seeded by Level.seed when you want variety that is still repeatable).
+- Keep deterministic ordering when placing from lists (shuffle with a local RNG seeded by `Level.seed` when you want variety that is still repeatable).

 ## Debugging and validation